ngs-lang/ngs/readme.md

 ## The Problem

 `bash` or `Python`?
 That's a square pegs for a round hole situation.
 Both are inadequate for Ops tasks.
 NGS aims to reduce your frustration and let you be more productive.
-There is no reason that you should be in this situation. *(Python here represents also other general purpose programming laguages).*
+There is no reason that you should be in this situation. *(Python here represents also other general purpose programming languages).*

 **bash** does not meet any modern expectations for syntax, error handling nor has ability to work with structured data (beyond arrays and associative arrays which can not be nested).
 Let it go.
 You are not usually coding in assembly, FORTRAN, C, or C++, do you?
 They just don’t match the typical Ops tasks.
 Don’t make your life harder than it should be.
 Let it go.
 (Let’s not make it a blanket statement.
 Use your own judgement when to make an exception).